-The landscape between the two cities is incredibly diverse, ranging from rolling hills and dense forest to farmland, prairie remnants and Minnesota’s famous lakes.
-Because the trail runs past lakes used by many species of waterfowl during migration, bird watching aficionados will want to bring their binoculars.
+The landscape between the two cities is incredibly diverse, ranging from rolling hills and dense forest to farmland, prairie remnants, and Minnesota’s famous lakes.
+Because the trail runs past lakes used by many species of waterfowl during migration, bird-watching aficionados will want to bring their binoculars.

-While much of the trail offers the kind of rural serenity that lends itself to bird watching and wildlife sightings, the paved pathway also runs directly through the city of Alexandria.
+While much of the trail offers the kind of rural serenity that lends itself to bird-watching and wildlife sightings, it also passes many railroad and state historic sites.
+The paved pathway also runs directly through the city of Alexandria, just northeast of a small town where the Kensington Runestone, an alleged Viking artifact, was discovered.
 The urban route passes several miles of both commercial and residential areas before reentering a pastoral landscape.
-The small towns of Ashby, Garfield, Nelson, Brandon and Evansville all offer convenience stores or cafés where you can grab a bite to eat.
+There are significant road crossings along this route, so caution is advised.

 The small towns of Ashby, Garfield, Nelson, Brandon, and Evansville all offer convenience stores or cafés where you can grab a bite to eat.
 The trail is a spacious 14 feet wide for its entire length.
 In Osakis, the Central Lakes State Trail connects directly to the Lake Wobegon Trail.
 That trail continues south for another 62 miles to the city of St. Joseph.

 To reach the trail in Osakis, take I-94 to Exit 114.
 Head 1.9 miles northeast on MN 27, and turn left onto First Ave.
 E. In 0.7 mile turn left onto W. Main St. Park at the Osakis Information Center on the corner of Central Ave. and W. Main St.